jfree/orson-charts-android/README.md

 History
 -------

+##### 18-Feb-2019 : Version 1.2 (not yet released)
-18-Feb-2019 : Opened GitHub repository with code under GNU GPLv3.
+Opened GitHub repository with code under GNU GPLv3.

-9-Jan-2014 : Version 1.1
+##### 9-Jan-2014 : Version 1.1
-In this maintenance release, we've parameterised the projection distance allowing control over the chart depth, implemented Parcelable for ViewPoint3D and related classes, and fixed some minor Javadoc and packaging issues.
+In this maintenance release, we've parameterised the projection distance allowing control over the chart depth, implemented `Parcelable` for `ViewPoint3D` and related classes, and fixed some minor Javadoc and packaging issues.

-23-Dec-2013 : Version 1.0
+##### 23-Dec-2013 : Version 1.0

-This is the first public release of Orson Charts for Android, which is based on the Java version of the library (Orson Charts 1.1).
+This is the first public release of `Orson Charts for Android`, which is based on the Java version of the library (`Orson Charts 1.1`).
 We welcome your feedback and suggestions.